cloudops/co-website/content/english/blog/docker-and-kubernetes-what-is-the-value-of-containerization/index.md

 title: "Docker and Kubernetes: What is the Value of Containerization?"
 lastmod: "2017-07-28"
 author: "CloudOps"
+description: Containerization and microservices-based architectures have taken the DevOps community by storm.
 resources:
 - name: "thumbnail"
   src: "DockerKubernetes.jpg"